duckdb/duckdb-web/docs/api/cli.md

 The CLI supports all of DuckDB's rich SQL syntax including `SELECT`, `CREATE`, and `ALTER` statements, etc.

-To exit the CLI, press Ctrl-D if your platform supports it.
-Otherwise press Ctrl-C. If using a persistent database, it will automatically checkpoint (save the latest edits to disk) and close.
+To exit the CLI, press `Ctrl`-`D` if your platform supports it.
+Otherwise press `Ctrl`-`C`.
+If using a persistent database, it will automatically checkpoint (save the latest edits to disk) and close.
 This will remove the .WAL file (the Write-Ahead-Log) and consolidate all of your data into the single file database.

 ## Special Commands (Dot Commands)
 In addition to SQL syntax, special dot commands may be entered that are specific to the CLI client.
 To use one of these commands, begin the line with a period (`.`) immediately followed by the name of the command you wish to execute.
 Additional arguments to the command are entered, space separated, after the command.
 If an argument must contain a space, either single or double quotes may be used to wrap that parameter.
 Dot commands must be entered on a single line, and no whitespace may occur before the period.
 No semicolon is required at the end of the line.
 To see available commands, use the `.help` command: